 What if the vehicle was uninsured and unregistered?

-What if no one else was at fault?
+What if it was no one’s fault?

 There may be times when an injured person cannot claim compensation, for example if:

-- the injured person was totally at fault, or
+- the injured person was totally at fault; or

 - no-one was at fault.

-If you are unable to claim compensation you will need to rely on sick leave, Centrelink benefits, Medicare and the public health system unless you have other insurance policies such as income protection or private health insurance.
+If you are unable to claim compensation you will need to rely on sick leave, Centrelink benefits, Medicare, and the public health system unless you have other insurance policies such as income protection or private health insurance.

-Insurers may offer limited additional benefits for at fault driver cover for serious injuries or death.
+Insurers may offer limited additional benefits for at-fault driver cover for serious injuries or death.
 Contact your CTP insurer for details on policy coverage and exclusions.

-If you have a serious personal injury and your motor accident occurred after 1 July 2016, you may be able to access treatment, care and support through the National Injury Insurance Scheme Queensland.
+If you have a serious personal injury and your motor accident occurred on or after 1 July 2016, you may be able to access treatment, care and support through the National Injury Insurance Scheme Queensland.

-National Injury Insurance Scheme for the catastrophically injured
+National Injury Insurance Scheme Queensland

 - the motor vehicle crash was wholly or partly the fault of some other person.